-Kibble was the most popular dog food to feed our dogs but that was before we knew how harmful they are.
-Like processed food, dogs can digest kibble but they won't receive the nutrients a real meal provides.
+Kibble was the most popular dog food to feed our dogs, but that was before we knew how harmful they were.
+Like processed food, dogs can digest kibble, but they won't receive the nutrients an authentic meal provides.

-Kibble is processed in extreme temperatures that destroy half of any nutritional value it had.
+Kibble is processed in extreme temperatures that destroy half of any nutritional value it has.
 They are packed with artificial flavors, colors, fillers, and preservatives, none of which are benefiting your dog's health.

-Another thing to take note of; Dogs do not need carbohydrates!
+Another thing to take note of is; Dogs do not need carbohydrates!
 Processed dog food contains at least 50% of something dogs have no dietary requirement for.
-Not to mention, carbohydrates are metabolized by the digestive system to sugar which is known to feed diseases such as cancer, diabetes, obesity, and more.
+Not to mention, carbohydrates are metabolized by the digestive system to sugar which is known to feed diseases such as cancer, diabetes, obesity, etc.

-Instead of processed dry dog food, feed your dog raw meat formulas which will give your dog the nutrients nature intended them to consume!
-A raw food diet will mimic the diet of meat, bone, organs, and some vegetation consumed in the wild.
+Instead of processed dry dog food, feed your dog raw meat formulas that will give your dog the nutrients nature intended them to consume!
+A raw food diet will mimic meat, bone, organs, and some vegetation consumed in the wild.

-Dog food that is freeze dried don't have the unnecessary ingredients dry dog food has.
-However, during the freeze drying process, some nutrients are lost that are always in a raw food diet.
+Freeze-dried dog food doesn't have the unnecessary ingredients dry dog food has.
+However, during the freeze-drying process, some nutrients are lost that are always in a raw food diet.

 Why Doesn't Everyone Feed Raw?

-A popular reason many don't feed raw is because of the concern about the bacteria in raw food.
+Many don't feed raw because of the concern about the bacteria in raw food.
 However, dogs have a shorter digestive tract and higher levels of acidity in their digestive system.
 Therefore, they can tolerate a higher level of bacteria than us humans.

-When a dog is fed a species-appropriate diet, their immune system is optimally strong and their digestive system is functioning properly.
-The acidity level in their stomachs is also very high on a raw diet, which makes it an undesirable environment for bacteria to survive.
+When a dog is fed a species-appropriate diet, its immune system is optimally robust, and its digestive system functions correctly.
+The acidity level in their stomachs is also very high on a raw diet, making it an undesirable environment for bacteria to survive.
 Remember, raw meat is what nature intended dogs to eat.
-Quality raw meats are not just perfectly safe for dogs, they are the best dog food for your dog!
+Quality raw meats are not just perfectly safe for dogs; they are the best dog food for your dog!

 What Are The Health Benefits Of A Raw Diet?